FAQ: The Carbon Border Adjustment Mechanism (CBAM)

 The Carbon Border Adjustment Mechanism is a carbon pricing system recently introduced by the EU that will impose a fee on a range of carbon-intensive goods imported into the EU.

-Under the CBAM regulations, EU importers will need to report the upstream emissions in certain imported goods, and purchase carbon certificates equivalent to the carbon price that they would have paid if the imported goods had been produced under the EU's Emission Trading System (ETS).
+Under the CBAM regulations, EU importers will need to report the upstream emissions for certain imported goods, and purchase carbon certificates equal to the carbon price they would have paid if the goods had been produced under the EU Emission Trading System (ETS).

-If a non-EU producer can demonstrate that they have already paid a price for the carbon used in the production of the imported goods in a third country, the corresponding cost can be deducted from the CBAM payment obligation of the EU importer.
+If a non-EU producer can demonstrate that they have already paid a price for the carbon used in the production of the imported goods in a third country, the corresponding cost can be deducted from the EU importer's CBAM payment obligation.

 TOP ↑